Bobrinik/MultithreadingNotes/semaphores.md

 - Semaphore should be incremented and decremented in an atomic way.
 It should be done in one indivisible step.
 - To avoid starvation semaphore should have queues associated on its ```p()``` operation.
 When process decrements value bellow 0, semaphore adds process to waiting queue.
+- When process increments value, it should remove process from waiting queue and notify (wake up) it.

+### Note:

+* We can arrange waiting queue based on different rules.
+For example, we can make a priority queue.

 ```

 ```